-When looking at functionality we assessed based on whether all of the included features worked well.
-Often deductions came for things that simply annoyed us, like hard to manipulate zippers, hood stowing systems that simply didn't keep the hood put away, draw cords that were hard to pull or release with one hand, or elastic cuffs and hood liners that simply weren't tight enough to keep the weather out.
+Often point deductions came from features that annoyed us: hard-to-manipulate zippers; hood stowing systems that don't hold; drawcords that are hard to pull or release with one hand; or elastic cuffs and hood liners that aren't tight enough to keep the weather out.

 While all of these windbreakers purport to be water resistant, none of them are meant to be waterproof.
 It is a tall order to ask for a jacket that is already wind-resistant, super breathable, super light, packable, cheap, also to be waterproof.
 We have yet to find such a unicorn of a jacket.
 We only weighted this metric as 10 percent of a product's final score.